CumulusNetworks/docs/content/cumulus-netq-42/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

 ### View All LLDP Events

-The Network Services|All LLDP Sessions card workflow and the `netq show events type lldp` command enable you to view all LLDP events in a designated time period.
+The Network Services|All LLDP Sessions card and the `netq show events type lldp` command let you view all LLDP events in a designated time period.

 {{<tabs "View all LLDP events">}}